coolbeet/CBStoreHouseRefreshControl/README.md

 Note:
 - Make sure you put the right key which are `startPoints` and `endPoints`.
 - Make sure you are using the right format (`{x,y}`) for coordinates.
+- The highlight/loading animation will highlight each bar item in the same order you declare them in plist, use `reverseLoadingAnimation` to reverse the animation.

 Configuration
 -------------